Brian Froud (actor)

-Brian Froud is an ACTRA Awards winning voice actor and voice director best known for his versatile voice work in animation.
+Brian Froud is a Canadian voice actor and voice director.
 His credits include lead roles in Total Drama (Harold & Sam), Jimmy Two-Shoes (Beezy), Detentionaire (Lynch Webber), ToonMarty (the title character) and Zafari (Quincy & Antonio).
-Brian is the voice director of Chop Chop Ninja, an animated series based on the popular video game series.
+He is the voice director of Chop Chop Ninja, an animated series based on the popular video game series.
+His accolades include a ACTRA Award.